 In this case, since v=0, then v/c=0, which is obvious from the diagram.

-Conversely, 1/γ=1, and this all means the Lorentz factor is just 1.0 — there is no stretching or compression.
+Conversely, 1/γ=1, which means the Lorentz factor is just 1.0 — there is no stretching or compression.

 That’s exactly what we should expect.
 If something isn’t moving relative to us, then it’s in our frame of reference, so its clocks and lengths are “proper” just like ours.